WP-for-Church/Sermon-Manager/readme.txt

 * Fix: RSS feed not working

 ### 2.15.14 ###
-* New: Add compatibility for Pro theme
+* New: Add compatibility for "Pro" theme
 * New: Add a setting to change default sermon ordering (in "Display" tab)
 * Fix: Date filtering in shortcode
 * Fix: Improve [latest_series] shortcode